Eta forecast to regain tropical storm strength and affect Florida, Gulf of Mexico

 Eta now

 As of 10 a.m.
-Eastern Time on Thursday, Eta was a tropical depression, the remnants of a tropical storm.
+Eastern time Thursday, Eta was a tropical depression, the remnants of a tropical storm.
 Winds had diminished to 30 mph as the shredded circulation spun through western Honduras.
 The center, around which pinwheeling showers and downpours continued to soak Central America, was moving west-northwest at 7 mph.
 It will eventually be steered more northerly and northeasterly in the next 24 to 36 hours.

 Rainfall totals of up to 40 inches were forecast in eastern parts of Honduras and Nicaragua, while another 10 to 15 inches remains possible farther north into Guatemala and Belize before the system moves offshore.
 Its center will likely pass over the Gulf of Honduras, where water temperatures are very supportive of re-intensification, on Friday.